verfasor/rewrite/README.md

 # AI Rewriter

 This project rewrites any paragraph for you using AI.
 A modded version of twitterbio.com by [Hassan El Mghari](https://github.com/Nutlope) at Vercel.
+The demo linked in the website section of the repo may not work, it's automated by Vercel.

 ## How it works